A brilliant breakfast that’s quick, easy and one of the most delicious Low FODMAP Bircher Muesli recipes packed with nutrients!

 The Gut Enchanting Story Behind Bircher Muesli

-120 years on and Bircher Muesli still considered a strong and healthy breakfast with its fresh taste, filling fiber and good amounts energy, vitamins and probiotics.
+120 years on and Bircher Muesli still considered a strong and healthy breakfast with its fresh taste, filling fibre and good amounts of energy, vitamins and probiotics.

 - A good source of probiotics